Agentic Software Engineering: Foundational Pillars and a Research Roadmap: Motivational Example: The Anatomy of an Agentic SE Workflow

-\item \textbf{Exemplary SE Hygiene:} \begin{itemize} \item \textbf{The Gap:} Agent-generated code can be functional but difficult to maintain, often violating project style guides or fundamental engineering principles (e.g., DRY, SOLID). \item \textbf{The Evidence:} The pack includes reports from static analysis, linting, and complexity checkers to demonstrate that the code is clean, readable, and does not introduce technical debt. \end{itemize}
+\textbf{(3) Exemplary SE Hygiene.} \textit{The Gap:} Agent-generated code can be functional but difficult to maintain, often violating project style guides or principles (e.g., DRY, SOLID). \textit{The Evidence:} The pack includes reports from static analysis, linting, and complexity checkers to demonstrate that the code is clean, readable, and minimizes technical debt.

-\item \textbf{Clear Rationale and Communication:} \begin{itemize} \item \textbf{The Gap:} An agent's reasoning is often buried in low-level, verbose \textbf{trajectory files} or chat logs that are impractical for a human to audit for high-level intent. \item \textbf{The Evidence:} The pack synthesizes this into a clear, human-readable summary (analogous to a well-written pull request description) that explains the approach taken and the trade-offs considered. \end{itemize}
+\textbf{(4) Clear Rationale and Communication.} \textit{The Gap:} An agent's reasoning is often buried in low-level, verbose trajectory files or chat logs that are impractical for a human to audit. \textit{The Evidence:} The pack synthesizes this into a clear, human-readable summary (analogous to a PR description) explaining the approach and trade-offs.

-\item \textbf{Full Auditability:} \begin{itemize} \item \textbf{The Gap:} While the initial prompt provides some traceability, true \textbf{reproducibility is a major challenge}.
-Due to agent non-determinism or environment changes, running the same prompt twice may not yield the same result. \item \textbf{The Evidence:} The pack provides a ``frozen'' audit trail, including versioned links to the exact BriefingScript/MentorScript, tools, and agent trajectory used, ensuring the result can be reliably audited and reproduced. \end{itemize} \end{enumerate}
+\textbf{(5) Full Auditability.} \textit{The Gap:} True reproducibility is a major challenge due to agent non-determinism or environment changes. \textit{The Evidence:} The pack provides a ``frozen'' audit trail, including versioned links to the exact BriefingScript/MentorScript, tools, and agent trajectory used, ensuring the result can be reliably reproduced.

 To manage this density of information, the pack must support \textbf{``progressive disclosure,''} allowing a reviewer to see a high-level summary and then drill down into specific evidence like test logs or execution traces as needed.
+[R1.1]{A concrete example of an MRP is provided in Appendix~\ref{sec:appendix_mrp}.}